zfcampus/zf-apigility-skeleton/README.md

 welcome page and the ability to visit the dashboard in order to create and inspect your APIs.

-### NOTE ABOUT USING THE PHP BUILT-IN WEB SERVER

-PHP's built-in web server did not start supporting the `PATCH` HTTP method until 5.4.8.
-Since the admin API makes use of this HTTP method, you must use a version &gt;= 5.4.8 when using the built-in web server.

 ### NOTE ABOUT USING APACHE

 Apache forbids the character sequences `%2F` and `%5C` in URI paths.
 However, the Apigility Admin